backend-developers-ltd/ComputeHorde/README.md

 # Running

-To quickly start a validator or miner, create an ubuntu server and execute the following command from your local machine (where you have your wallet files).
+To quickly start a validator or miner, create an Ubuntu Server and execute the following command from your local machine (where you have your wallet files).

 **Validator:**
 ```shell